PatrickCallaghan/datastax-queueing-demo/README.md

     mvn clean compile exec:java -Dexec.mainClass="com.datastax.demo.SchemaSetup"

-NOTE : to do this with Cassandra rather than DSE, use the following cql file to created the table
+NOTE : to do this with Cassandra rather than DSE, use the following cql file to create the table

 	src/main/resources/cql/create_schema_levelled.cql